(U.S. and Canadian Citizens and Permanent Residents)

 All Seventh-day Adventist senior academies in the North Pacific Union Conference are non-Saturday testing centers for ACT.
 Students not enrolled at these high schools are invited to write or telephone the guidance counselor or principal at the academy of their choice to obtain information regarding participation in the ACT non-Saturday testing program.

+PERSONAL REFERENCES.
 Request one individual, who knows your academic qualities well and is not related to you, to complete a reference form on your behalf.
-A possible reference may come from your academic adviser, guidance counselor, teacher/professor, or school administrator.
+A possible reference may come from your academic advisor, guidance counselor, teacher/professor, or school administrator.
 The School of Nursing program requires three completed recommendation forms.
 Students who have been academically dismissed or have been on academic probation and students who have been convicted of a misdemeanor or felony will be required to submit three completed recommendation forms.
-A person recommending you may submit an Online Reference at wallawalla.edu/form/enrollment-reference.
+A person recommending you may submit an Online Reference.

 Transfer students must be in good and regular standing from the institution most recently attended when transferring to Walla Walla University.
 A letter of reference is requested from the most recently attended institution.
-Additional forms are available online at wallawalla.edu/form/enrollment-reference.
+Additional forms are available online.

-If English is not their first language, students will demonstrate the ability to pursue studies in the English language by passing the TOEFL (Test of English as a Foreign Language).
+TOEFL AND iTEP TEST REQUIREMENT.
+If English is not their first language, students will demonstrate the ability to pursue studies in the English language by passing the TOEFL (Test of English as a Foreign Language) or the iTEP (international Test of English Proficiency).
 The following TOEFL scores are required for entry into Walla Walla University:

 A score of 79 or higher on the internet-based exam.

-A score of 213 or higher on the computer-based exam.
+A score of 3.9 or higher on the iTEP.

 In addition to the English proficiency test, students will be evaluated after arrival at Walla Walla University for appropriate placement in English.